-Bobby Rush was born on November 23, 1946 in Albany, Georgia but grew up on Chicago’s North Side, where his mother was a Republican precinct captain.
+Bobby Rush was born on November 23, 1946 in Albany, Georgia, but grew up on Chicago’s North Side, where his mother was a Republican precinct captain.
 While serving in the U.S. Army from 1963-68, Rush became involved with the Student Nonviolent Coordinating Committee (1966-68).
-In 1968 he went AWOL from the military and co-founded the gangster-ridden Illinois branch of the Black Panther Party (BPP), renowned for intimidating local business people into making “donations” to Panther “charities.”
+In 1968 he went AWOL from the military and became coordinator of the gangster-ridden Illinois branch of the Black Panther Party (BPP), renowned for intimidating local business people into making “donations” to Panther “charities.”
 One BPP member recruited by Rush was Fred Hampton, who was killed in a December 4, 1969 police raid on Panther headquarters.

 Rush, who named his own son “Huey” after Panther leader Huey Newton, became the “defense minister” of BPP-Illinois and said in 1969: “Black people have been on the defensive for all these years.
 The trend now is not to wait to be attacked.
 We advocate offensive violence against the power structure.”

 In December 1969, law-enforcement authorities raided Rush’s apartment and found marijuana, booby traps, unregistered weapons, ammunition, training manuals on explosives, and an assortment of communist writings by Che Guevara, Mao Zedong, and others.
 Rush eventually served six months in prison for illegal possession of firearms.
-Reflecting, years later, on his BPP tenure, he explained: “We were reacting to police brutality, to the historical relationship between African-Americans and recalcitrant racist whites.
+Reflecting, years later, on his tenure with BPP, he explained: “We were reacting to police brutality, to the historical relationship between African-Americans and recalcitrant racist whites.
 We needed to arm ourselves.”

-In 1992 Rush, a Democrat, was elected to the U.S. Congress, representing the majority-black First District of Illinois.
+In 1992, Rush was elected as a Democrat to the U.S. Congress, representing the majority-black First District of Illinois.
 He has held that seat ever since, and is a member of the Congressional Black Caucus (CBC).
 He was also a member of the Congressional Progressive Caucus through 2012.

-After winning a seat in Congress, Rush earned an MA in political science from the University of Illinois-Chicago in 1994, and an MA in theological studies from McCormick Seminary four years later.
+After winning his seat in Congress, Rush earned an MA in political science from the University of Illinois-Chicago in 1994, and an MA in theological studies from McCormick Seminary four years later.